Vonn leads, Shiffrin in mix after downhill leg of combined

-JEONGSEON, South Korea (AP) The first – and likely only – Olympic race between Lindsey Vonn and American teammate Mikaela Shiffrin will go down to the wire.
+JEONGSEON, South Korea (AP) The first – and likely only – Olympic race between Lindsey Vonn and her U.S. teammate Mikaela Shiffrin will go down to the wire.

-Vonn took care of business in her specialty and has 1.98-second lead over Shiffrin after the downhill portion of Thursday’s Alpine combined.
+Vonn took care of business in her specialty and has 1.98-second lead over Shiffrin after the downhill portion of the Olympic Alpine combined on Thursday.

 Now, it switches to Shiffrin’s forte – the slalom.
 Both times are combined to determine the winner.

-Vonn posted the fastest time of 1 minute, 39.37 seconds, with Shiffrin not all that far back in sixth even after what she described as a ”big mistake” near the top.
+Vonn posted the fastest time in 1 minute, 39.37 seconds, with Shiffrin not all that far back in sixth spot even after what she described as a ”big mistake” near the top.

 Shiffrin’s signature event is the slalom.
-She won the Olympic title in the discipline four years ago in Sochi, before finishing fourth in the event at the Pyeongchang Games.
+She won the Olympic title in the discipline four years ago in Sochi, before finishing fourth in the event earlier at these Games.

 ”I want to put out a run that I know I can be really proud of,” Shiffrin said. ”So I have a chance to do that this afternoon and I’m looking forward to it.”